beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 </div>
 <script src="static/js/wtfisml.js"></script>

 Click on the button above!
 This is a robot that learns to identify apples among other fruits.
 Let's call him Gary.
+Not that the lower the cost goes, the better his answers.
+At 0 cost, Gary will answer perfectly.

 --